Gutter Replacement Cost

 Assuming new plastic guttering, then as a minimum, clean your gutters at least twice a year with warm soapy water, more if you live in a wooded area.

-First of all you need to diagnose the problem as there are a few different reasons why a gutter will leak.
-First check that the guttering has been installed correctly especially with regards to the run of the gutter towards the downpipe.
-Next check for impact damage caused by ladders or high winds.
+First of all, you need to diagnose the problem as there are a few different reasons why a gutter will leak.
+Check that the guttering has been installed correctly, especially with regards to the run of the gutter towards the downpipe.
+Next, check for impact damage caused by ladders or high winds.

-If the gutter is leaking/overflowing near to the downpipe then most likely the downpipe is blocked and will need cleaned out.
-However, if there are multiple leaks without apparent blockages, chances are the seals are all failing or the guttering is so fragile it is staring to crack, in which case you will need new guttering! temporary fixes can be tried using mastics and sealants but these temporary fixes only last a year or so before the leaks start appearing again.
+If the gutter is leaking/overflowing near the downpipe then most likely the downpipe is blocked and will need to be cleaned out.
+However, if there are multiple leaks without apparent blockages, chances are the seals are all failing or the guttering is so fragile it is starting to crack, in which case you will need new guttering!
+Temporary fixes can be tried using mastics and sealants but these temporary fixes only last a year or so before the leaks start appearing again.

 Modern UPVC gutters can last around 30 years, after this the rubber seals will begin to leak and the plastic becomes brittle and cracks easily.
 If the gutters are leaking in several places then this is often the signal that new gutters are required.